Engee documentation

 Details

-Number of diodes connected in series between + and - ports of the unit.
-Multiple diodes are not modelled.
-Instead, for each diode, all voltage related quantities are scaled by a given factor.
+The number of diodes connected in series between the + and ports of the unit.
+No simulation of multiple diodes is performed.
+Instead, for each diode, all voltage-related values are scaled by a given factor.

 Default value